 Opes does not share, rent or sell client, partner or prospect e-mail addresses with third party marketers or partners, nor do we plan to do so in the future.
 Opes e-mail marketing adhere to all federal, state and CAN-SPAM e-mail laws and recipients may opt-out (unsubscribe) from receiving these e-mails at any time.

 Eavesdropping and Impersonation are the primary security risks associated with transmitting data over the internet.
 Opes uses Secure Sockets Layer (SSL) to mitigate these risks.
-This equipment is standard with current versions of Internet Explorer, Chrome, Netscape and AOL.
+This equipment is standard with current versions of all major internet browsers, including Internet Explorer, Google Chrome, and Apple Safari.

 SSL server authentication allows the browser to confirm a server’s identity.
 Using standard techniques of public-key cryptography, it checks that the server’s certificate and public ID are valid and have been issued by a certificate authority (CA) listed in the browser’s list of trusted CA’s.
 An SSL connection encrypts all information sent between a borrower’s browser and the Opes server.
 This provides an extremely high degree of confidentiality.
 In addition, all data sent over an encrypted SSL connection is protected with a mechanism for detecting tampering – that is, for automatically determining whether the data has been altered in transit.